knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 since I was a new commer my colleague-1 and 2 did many times articulation because i spoke too much technical digging into versant database source occassionally, JTA etc give clarity.
 - there was 1 one more ticke of special interset , some application team came and said that CS libary the comment section of resource(RAN,WRAN,MIB etc) is limited and we could enhance it to be unbounded length.
 I was just thinking did he mean ram size or hard disk size. my colleague-1 said to take a look, i said we could go max ram size or the string's size not beyond that.
 He said please gather some proof for your statement then i researched at both jvm and Javalanguagespec. then recalled java-source code String class and its length method backed by char[].lenth, gave proof that that max, gave apporximat 2^32 -1 .
 My colleague-1 took this info and handled ticket on this own taking out the complexity which the application team x had raised.
 - there were few more enhancements which i did, if i recollect will add later
-- a very seriously annoying thing for every release made was something call ST-KPI, it was metric to measure if there was delta in performance between (previous, current), thats a big story, if performance impoved/degrade we had to findout root-cause, not sure who devised but they did forget the jdk upgrade, ant/maven upgrade, os changes, database upgrade etc, it was a big mess all together finally someone top all way to ericsson client made a decision which benchmark to be taken going forward which i never got visibility.
-- on fun side post lunch we had a good team of 7 to 8 people , though not directly connected on work, but belonging to same restricted area, we enjoyed food, conversations, gossips and a 15 to 20 min walk.
+-
 - finally mid 2018 i decided to move on, having some experiences, with stong will power i repeatedly said to my self to join a product based company and ok to take a break for 2 t 3 months.
 - on a side note
-    - i didnt work with any ericsson mgmt directly , nor  i was approached by ericsson account to be aborbed however based on work tipped off from a very senior colleague which i wasnt aware, i was projected for Huwaei account, after my resignation,   the client was intersted, interveiwed(TPS problem with an aggregation locid was a intersting one  and i still recall most of the discussion , as it was mostly mathematical. )
+    - i didnt work with any ericsson mgmt directly , nor  i was approached by ericsson account to be absorbed however based on work tipped off from a very senior colleague which i wasnt aware, i was projected for Huwaei account, after my resignation,   the client was intersted, interveiwed(TPS problem with an aggregation locid was a intersting one  and i still recall most of the discussion , as it was mostly mathematical. )
         Though technically it sounded good, it didnt materialize and more over  usually its not good to negotiate once I resign from my position , so declined that offer from wipro's attempt to retain me.

+- some intersting observations to debate or discuss or improvise
+    -
+    - a very seriously annoying thing for every release  was something call ST-KPI, it was metric to measure if there was delta in performance between (previous, current), thats a big story, if performance impoved/degrade we had to findout root-cause, not sure who devised but they did forget the jdk upgrade, ant/maven upgrade, os changes, database upgrade etc, it was a big mess all together finally someone top all way to ericsson client made a decision which benchmark to be taken going forward which i never got visibility.
+    - on fun side post lunch, we were a good team of 7 to 8 people , though not directly connected on work, but belonging to same restricted area, we enjoyed food, conversations, gossips and a 15 to 20 min walk.
     - left wipro on 11 july 2018, with a cake celebration(first one for me on leaving company)
 ## Company-4-GE Oct-2018 Jan-2024
 -  5.3 years - discovering myself as software-engineer, system-designer, application-architect, solution-architect
 ### aviation-domain-exposure - the-Engine-product , after-market-service-agreement, the-margin-review